-To reset database to its original state you can use the script provided by CE: \ Execute ngcp-reset-db.
-It will assign new unique password for the NGCP services and restart all services.
-IMPORTANT: All existing data will be wiped out without possibility of restoring.
+To reset database to its original state you can execute a script: ngcp-reset-db.
+It will assign new unique passwords for the NGCP services and reset all services.
+The script will also create dumps for all NGCP databases.

-15.7 System requirements and performance
+16.8 System requirements and performance